Allocations/api-docs/docs/tutorials/intro.md

 # Getting Started

-Access to the Allocations API is granted to an organization via API keys.
-Each API key is tied to an organization and has full access to the API on behalf of that organization.
+API Keys grant access to the Allocations API for an organization.
+Each API key has full access to the API on behalf of that organization.

 ## Get an API Key

-API keys can be generated from the Allocations API Dashboard on the [API Keys](https://dashboard.allocations.com).
+Generate API Keys from the Allocations API Dashboard on the [API Keys](https://dashboard.allocations.com).
+There are two types of API Keys:

+- `test` - Used to test your integration in a sandbox environment.
+- `production` - Used in production to create real data.

 ## Using an API Key